joglomedia/easydock-linux/README.md

 ## Requirements

-Docker Desktop and Composer on Mac OSx El Capitan or newer (M1 compatible)
+Docker and Docker Compose on Linux Distro

 ## Installation